PolMine/PolMine.github.io/_posts/2017-02-04-GlobalVectors.md

 PLPRBT_tcm_slam <- cooccurrences("PLPRBT", keep = vocabulary, window = 10)
 {% endhighlight %}

 On my laptop (a Macbook Pro, 256 GB SSD, 2,6 GHz i5), getting the term cooccurrence matrix for the 105 M corpus takes 10 minutes.
 No doubt, an optimized C implementation will be much faster.
-For me, at this stage, I can take waiting 10 minutes.
+For me, at this stage, I do not mind waiting 10 minutes.

 There is a technical detail to take care of.
 The cooccurrences method returns a sparse matrix (of class 'simple triplet matrix').
 The GloVe class requires a 'dgTMatrix' as an input, one of the classes defined in the Matrix package (a compressed, sparse, column-oriented format).
 The as.sparseMatrix method in the polmineR package will generate a 'dgCMatrix'.
 From that point, a coerce method defined in the Matrix package can be used.